klyatskin/BScoring/README.md

 - String+Utilities.swift: String extension
     func isInteger() -> Bool // return true is the string presents an integer

-- ViewController.swift: Uesr interaction class to get the rolls input and present the score
+- ViewController.swift: User interaction class to get the rolls input and present the score

 --